 Significant transactions in foreign currencies are translated into U.S. dollars at the approximate prevailing rate at the time of the transaction.
-Foreign exchange transaction gains and losses in the periods ended March 31, 2021 and March 31, 2020 were immaterial to the Company's results of operations.
+Foreign exchange transaction gains and losses in the second quarter and first six months of 2021 and 2020 were immaterial to the Company's results of operations.
 The operations of the Company's foreign subsidiaries are translated from the local (functional) currencies into U.S. dollars using weighted average rates of exchange during each monthly period.
 The rates of exchange at each balance sheet date are used for translating certain balance sheet accounts and gains or losses resulting from these translation adjustments are included in the accompanying Consolidated Balance Sheet as a component of other comprehensive earnings.